Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

    `./app/main.py`
 2) An app (Python 3) for a clean full load of PEP XML text (KBD3 DTD) into Solr with some metadata loaded into the MySQL compatible database
    `./app/opasDataLoader/opasDataLoader.py`
 3) An app (Python 3) for updating MySQL and Solr with metadata about documents and statistical data about document usage, to be run each time after a clean load of data using opasDataLoader, and weekly or more often to update the data.
    `./app/opasDataUpdateStat/opasDataUpdateStat.py`
-4) A Python 3 app for copying the api_client_configs table from a staging DB (MySQL) to the Productin DB (MySQL) to transfer settings when "pushing" admin configurations from Stage to Production
+4) A Python 3 app for copying the api_client_configs table from a staging DB (MySQL) to the Production DB (MySQL) to transfer settings when "pushing" admin configurations from Stage to Production
    `./app/opasPushSettings/opasPushSettingsToProduction.py`

 ## Getting Started